 Find out what you can afford

-In the past it was a general rule of thumb that you were able to borrow around four times as much as your gross income.
+It used to be a general rule of thumb that you were able to borrow around four times as much as your gross income.
 However, lenders have now introduced a stress testing method to evaluate your whole financial circumstance.
-If you want an accurate idea of your affordability, it may be worth speaking to a mortgage broker who’ll crunch your numbers and work out how much you’ll be able to borrow and how much you’ll need to save.
+If you want an accurate idea of your affordability, it may be worth speaking to a mortgage adviser who’ll crunch your numbers and work out how much you’ll be able to borrow and how much you’ll need to save.

 Save, save, save!